-Until an appropriate level of profitability is attained, the Company expects to maintain a full valuation allowance on its net deferred tax assets.
-Any U.S. or foreign tax benefits or tax expense recorded on its consolidated statements of operations will be offset with a corresponding valuation allowance until such time that the Company changes its determination related to the realization of deferred tax assets.
-In the event that the Company changes its determination as to the amount of deferred tax assets that can be realized, the Company will adjust its valuation allowance with a corresponding impact to the provision for income taxes in the period in which such a determination is made.
+Until an appropriate level of profitability is attained, the Company expects to maintain a full valuation allowance on its U.S. and China net deferred tax assets and a partial valuation allowance on its Sweden net deferred tax assets.
+Any U.S. or Chinese tax benefits or tax expense recorded on its consolidated statements of operations will be offset with a corresponding valuation allowance until such time that the Company changes its determination related to the realization of deferred tax assets.
+In the event that the Company changes its determination as to the amount of deferred tax assets that can be realized, the Company will adjust its valuation allowance with a corresponding impact to the provision for income taxes in the period in which such a determination is made